Reaching out online

 • Organize to get your question asked and then share the responses on social media.
 If your issue is not discussed, point that out and highlight how many people think this issue is important by using the event hashtag(s).

-• Cover the events online by live-tweeting, sharing photos and images with text-overlay, or sharing simple charts that show the data behind the problem you are trying to solve.
+• Cover the events online by live-posting, sharing photos and images with text-overlay, or sharing simple charts that show the data behind the problem you are trying to solve.

 • Organize attendance of the live event or watch parties—wear matching shirts or something identifying, check-in on social media at the event, post photos from the event, and provide individual supporters with suggestions for what content to share on social media (and what isn't appropriate.)